nickrehm/PlotDeck/README.md

 - Import a .csv file with rows of time-series data.
 The first row must contain variable names for each row.
 Separate/group variables with '.' and this tool will automatically group items for easier navigation through variables.

+- Optionally define derived data columns in userDerivedFields.json prior to importing a .csv.

 - Select an x-axis variable for all plots.
 Then select y-axis variables to throw up on each sub plot.

 - Save plot sets and load them again later.